capaj/adisepo-xml-generator/readme.md

 ## Use case and Motivation

-In Czech republic being a contractor requires you to submit 3 forms every month/quarter.
+In Czech republic being a contractor requires you to submit 3 complex forms every month/quarter.
 It's a lot of manual chores, so I wanted to automate this boring task with a crude CLI tool hacked together in one day.

-Note that this only makes sense to use if you have a very simple invoicing-just a few invoices per month to an EU country with reverse charge to a single company.
-For more complex scenarios you might be able to modify the scripts to fit your usecase, but don't expect it to work out of the box.
+Note that this only makes sense to use if you have a very simple invoicing-just a few invoices per month to a foreign country with reverse charge to a single company.
+For more complex scenarios you might be able to modify the scripts to fit your use case, but don't expect it to work out of the box.

-I am using fakturoid for my invoices, so the script that get's the total for the last X invoices hit's their API with one request.
+I am using fakturoid for my invoices, so the script that gets the total for the last X invoices hit's their API with one request.

 ## How to use